Search the Health Library

 The third-year residents assume progressively more independent responsibility for the care of ophthalmologic patients under appropriate supervision.
-All All PGY-4 residents maintain a continuity clinic in the Wilmer General Eye Service (GES).
+All PGY-4 residents maintain a continuity clinic in the Wilmer General Eye Service (GES).

-Wilmer GES Resident/Uveitis
+Wilmer GES Resident

-JHU Bayview Medical Center (2)
+Johns Hopkins Bayview Medical Center

-Preceptors: Robert Weinberg, Elia Duh, Nick Iliff, Divya Srikumaran, Samuel Yiu
+Preceptors: Robert Weinberg, Divya Srikumaran, Samuel Yiu

-Residents often choose to spend their elective time at The Aravind Eye Hospital in Madurai, India; performing anterior segment surgery and seeing clinic patients, performing research, or gaining additional experience in a subspecialty clinic.
+Residents often choose to spend their elective time at the Aravind Eye Hospital in Madurai, India, performing anterior segment surgery and seeing clinic patients, performing research or gaining additional experience in a subspecialty clinic.

 In addition to the popular India elective, some residents have chosen to spend time in other countries as well as rotating with faculty at other programs within the U.S. All electives must be approved by the Program Director in advance.
 In addition the last week few weeks of the elective rotation are spent in the GES seeing surgical consults in preparation for the Cornea/Refractive rotation.